By Daniel Gratch, MD

 Peer Reviewed

 Proton pump inhibitors (PPIs), frequently prescribed for dyspepsia and other acid-related disorders, are one of the most commonly used medications in the US.
-As of 2012, an …
+As of …

 By Jamie Oliver